BoazTrauthwein/CarGarage/README.md

 # CarGarage

-## This Program for Linux in the C language.
+## This Linux Program is written in the C language.
 It uses threads and semaphores.

 A garage has various types of resources: Car Lift, Front Alignment, Headlights Adjust, Oil Drain, Computerized Check...
 Many cars come to the garage that require a repair.
 Each car may require several types of repairs.